Central America ATLAS of Plucked Instruments

 top

-The difference is the number of strings : only 4 nylon strings,
+The main difference is the number of strings and tuning.
+The socavon has only 4 (all single) nylon strings, with the odd tuning : g d' a' b.

 home top next